-To benefit the rate-payers and member-towns of the Cape Light Compact, the Cape & Vineyard Electric Cooperative (CVEC) was created in 2009.
+To benefit the rate-payers and member-towns of the Cape Light Compact, the Cape & Vineyard Electric Cooperative (CVEC) was created in 2007.
 Since its creation, CVEC has been successful in its mission to bring forward price-stabilizing Renewable Energy installation to the Cape and Martha’s Vineyard through multiple rounds of photovoltaic (PV) development.
 So far there have been three rounds of photovoltaic initiatives sponsored by the Cape & Vineyard Electric Cooperative.

 In 2010 CVEC, with its project partner ConEdison Solutions in the role of Power Purchase Agreement provider, completed installations totaling approximately 750KW of photovoltaic power at 7 CVEC member sites across Cape Cod and Martha’s Vineyard.
 This is enough clean, renewable electricity to power over 125 homes and offset .517 metric tons of CO².